markschlosseratbentley/vimrc/README.md

-move forward one word          w move backward one word         b
-Move forward one paragraph     }
+move forward one word          w move backward one word         b move forward one paragraph     }
-Move backward one paragraph    {
+move backward one paragraph    {

 center screen on cursor        zz